github-education-resources/teachers_pet/README.md

 teachers_pet help COMMAND
 ```

+### Giving co-teachers access

+To give co-teachers/TAs access to all of the private repositories, add them to the Owners team using `add_to_owners_team`.

 ### Creating assignments

 When using the [sandboxing](https://education.github.com/guide/sandboxing) setup, you will need to create the repositories for the students.
 For each assignment, use the `create_repos` action to create a repository for each student.
-The repositories are technically created per team, but if you use `create_teams` first, then there will be one team per student.
+The repositories are technically created per team, but if you use `create_student_teams` first, then there will be one team per student.

 ### Collaborator access